If only you could film your lessons, add a bunch of rapid-fire editing (and a few random cats), and show the results in four minute bursts!

 Keep reading to find out how locking things up could set you (and your students) free!

-It’s time to add escape games to your curriculum and turn your classroom into an adventure.
+It’s time to add escape games to your curriculum and make your students embark on a thrilling adventure.

 And you probably thought, “This would be such a great teaching tool!
 My students would love this!”